 After obtaining my Ph.D., I completed a postdoctoral research fellow in the Department of Psychology and the School of Education at the University of Michigan with Dr. Deborah Rivas-Drake and the CASA Lab.
 In my training, I employed social network analysis to investigate how peers and friends influence adolescents' ethnic-racial identity development.

-Currently, I am a postdoctoral research scholar in the Department of Psychology at North Carolina State University working with Drs.
+Once my postdoctoral fellowship was complete, I transitioned to be postdoctoral research fellow in the Department of Psychology at North Carolina State University working with Drs.
 Kelly Lynn Mulvey and Adam Hartstone-Rose and the Socal Development Lab.
-In this position, I am investigating the efficacy of informal learning settings (e.g., museums, zoos, and aquariums) in promoting STEM interest and motivation in youth in underrepresented minority groups.
+In this position, I investigated the efficacy of informal learning settings (e.g., museums, zoos, and aquariums) in promoting STEM interest and motivation in youth.